gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 A DTLS chunk will never be retransmitted, retransmission is implemented by SCTP endpoint at chunk level as specified in {{RFC9260}}.
-DTLS replay protection will be used to suppress duplicated DTLS chunks, however a failure to prevent replay will only result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP endpoint in the same way a duplicated SCTP packet with those SCTP chunks would have been.
+DTLS replay protection will be used to suppress duplicated DTLS chunks.

 ## DTLS Considerations {#DTLS-engines}